Barron Visiting Professor Christina Gerhardt studies how sea-level rise influences culture

 Gerhardt came to Princeton to expand on her work because of HMEI’s Barron Visiting Professor and the Environmental Humanities programs, which provide support to faculty projects that examine and capture the interplay between culture and the environment.
 “The High Meadows Environmental Institute at Princeton University is at the forefront of work at the intersection of environmental studies and environmental humanities.
 Due to that work, I have been keenly interested in coming to Princeton.”

-While at Princeton, Gerhardt will teach the spring 2021 environmental studies course “Sea-Level Rise, Islands and the Environmental Humanities.”
-Students in the class will explore how islanders — predominantly, but not exclusively, in the Pacific and the Caribbean — engage their experiences with sea-level rise in literature, art and film.
-Students also will learn about science and policy related to sea-level rise as they consider the solutions being put forward to address the impacts.
+Gerhardt taught the spring 2021 environmental studies course “Sea-Level Rise, Islands and the Environmental Humanities.”
+Students in the class explored how islanders — predominantly, but not exclusively, in the Pacific and the Caribbean — engage their experiences with sea-level rise in literature, art and film.
+Students also learned about science and policy related to sea-level rise as they considered the solutions being put forward to address the impacts.
 These solutions include managed retreat, the construction of sea walls or artificial islands, and the preservation and restoration of coral or oyster reefs, mangrove marshes, wetlands, and other natural buffers.

-“I hope students come away from the course seeing how interconnected environmental issues are,” Gerhardt said.
-“I hope they search for the people and stories that are overlooked, under-reported and underrepresented, and consider how the humanities engages environmental issues.”
+“I hope students came away from the course seeing how interconnected environmental issues are,” Gerhardt said.
+“I wanted them to search for the people and stories that are overlooked, under-reported and underrepresented, and consider how the humanities engages environmental issues.”

 The course and Gerhardt’s book project grew out of her coverage of the annual United Nations Framework Convention on Climate Change, where representatives from different nations share how their home countries are being affected by climate change.
 Because the conference occurs toward the end of the year, delegates from tropical and island nations — many of which are small with developing economies — describe how their people struggle to withstand and rebuild from increasingly more powerful cyclones, hurricanes and typhoons, as well as eroding shorelines and freshwater salinized by seawater, Gerhardt said.